How to Create the Ultimate Smoky EyeMarch 26, 2019

 Like the perfect beach wave or contoured face, tools are of the utmost importance when it comes to the perfect smoky eye look.
 And, lucky for us, you don’t need much to get your smolder on.
-“I have found, that I only really need three brushes to achieve my desired look,” says Wood.
-“For starters, a large fluffy blending brush to apply lighter base colours and for almost all crease/socket work.
+“I have found that I only really need three brushes to achieve my desired look,” says Wood.
+“For starters, a large fluffy blending brush to apply lighter base colors and for almost all crease/socket work.
 Then, a much smaller tapered blending brush for adding blended definition to the deepest part of the crease.
 Finally a small paddle shaped flat brush for packing on the eyelid color(s), smudging out pencil liners and adding further definition to the crease.”
-Try UD Pro Tools

-Heck, you can even go with lighter, and brighter tones if you want, as long as “there is depth around the lash line and the eyes are elongated,” says Wood.
-Lam seconds that motion, stating, “You can definitely use light tones, for the people that don't feel a 100% comfortable with full-on black eyeshadow.”
+Heck, you can even go with lighter and brighter tones if you want, as long as “there is depth around the lash line and the eyes are elongated,” says Wood.
+Lam seconds that motion, stating, “You can definitely use light tones, for the people who don't feel 100-percent comfortable with full-on black eyeshadow.”
 Try Maybelline New York The Blushed Nudes.

 You can use the same devil-may-care attitude when it comes to your shadow textures.
 Wood says he typically starts with a cream base (whether that be a long-wear cream shadow or a kohl pencil buffed out all over the lid), as this provides instant smokiness to the eye and allows you to use less shadow products.
 After that, he says, it’s anybody’s game.
 “I usually follow with matte eyeshadows to blend, define and further smoke out the eye.
 However, I love a mix of mattes/shimmers/glitters/sheens.
 I would only really apply the latter three textures on the inner eye and on the eyelid and never in the socket as this creates a very unflattering texture there.”